7 Tips to Create Successful Mobile Games

 6. Get feedback from other publishers

-It’s easy to launch and do your own thing, but feedback from a successful studio or mobile game publishers is super important.
+It’s easy to launch and do your own thing, but feedback from a successful mobile game development studio or mobile game publishers is super important.
 They may think of solutions, that you have probably never thought about.
 For instance, if a game has great Day 1 retention and horrible Day 7 retention, it might be because the game is either too easy or there’s not enough content.
 So you need people to tell you “Hey, I get to the stage and get bored and this is what...”.
 Show your game to somebody you trust and get their feedback.
 They see things differently, they have probably seen games like yours and solved your problems many times.
-Such feedback will definitely help you fix your game faster and save you months of work.
+Such feedback will definitely help you fix your game faster and save you months of game development work.
 Don’t go about it on your own.

 7. Don’t be afraid that your game could be copied